crc8109/watchtower/README.md

 Fixed (11/19): Switching to bridge network mode seems to conflict with the previous (host network mode) state/config.
 Had to generate a new Plex token, use the token within the 4min lifespan of the token, and create as a new server.
 Additionally, double-quoting environment variable values (namely PLEX\_CLAIM) causes parsing issues when the initialization process registers a new token.

+### Plex: LAN Network (local vs remote streaming)
+Plex identifies local devices by comparing subnets.
+Since Docker provides a largely isolated network (e.g. 172.17.0.0/16), separate from the home network (e.g. 192.168.0.0/24), all clients are considered remote.
+With remote streams configured to a limit of 8 Mb/s, virtually all content will require transcoding.
+Transcoding 4K to 4K is a no-no. Direct Play is ideal.

+Unfortunately, LAN\_NETWORK env var does not seem to equate to the `LAN Networks` field in the Plex UI (Settings -> Network).
+Set it (e.g. 192.168.0.0/24) in the latter and verify in Plex Dashboard or Tautulli that the local device is recognized as a local stream.

 ## TODO

 * ~~Automate TLS renewal using Let's Encrypt~~